21j2jw9ssa/to-do-list/README.md

 Doing so saves the current list to the web browser.

-If there is already a one saved in the web browser, then<br>
+If there is already one saved in the web browser, then<br>
 - if the user clicks ***OK***, the new list overwrites the one saved in the browser
 - if the user clicks ***Cancel***, the list saved in the web browser does not get affected.